Ignore users

 Now look you got burlster

-Oh there you go he's upped and gone and moved himself to Coventry, well for the best I guess Sticking out tongue
+Oh there you go he's upped and gone and moved himself to Coventry, well for the best I guess Tongue

 Please validate and ensure you have included a full Doctype before posting.